hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [0:46:31](#NPHHoK_Mc-dywOk-42UCE1ST8F0sukQ80DAau-MQcpQ) <qtxie>:
 > <@giuseppechillemi-59045d00d73408ce4f5bcd9d:gitter.im> Will you implement something for frames around bases with tittle,  and shadows like the following?

-Nope.Ì†ΩÌ∏Ö I have finished all the planned features.
+Nope.üòÖ I have finished all the planned features.
 Those UIs should be able to build on top of the view.

 [0:49:44](#fMMGVUKSblUwFjLZCwzAgzuatXRviFvrYcNF4upUFj8) <qtxie>:
 Something like hiiamboris's red-space, but a TUI version.